Estuary

 • Pricing Models: Understand the pricing structure to avoid unexpected costs.
 Whether it's based on data volume, connectors, or compute resources, ensure the model aligns with your budget and offers flexibility as your usage scales.

 • Supported Data Sources: Ensure the tool supports all your current and future data sources, including databases, SaaS applications, and file formats.
-A wide range of reliable connectors is crucial for integrating diverse data environments seamlessly.
+A wide range of reliable connectors is crucial for seamlessly integrating diverse data environments.

 • Data Transformation Capabilities: Strong transformation features are essential for cleaning, enriching, and preparing data.
 Look for tools that support complex transformations, both within the data pipeline (ETL) and in the data warehouse (ELT).